← All Neighbourhood Guides

 Restaurants, Cafés & Things To Do

 Markland Wood does not have a walkable village main street.
-The commercial life of the neighbourhood exists along Bloor Street West to the south and Burnhamthorpe Road to the north: functional strips with grocery stores, chain restaurants, pharmacies, and everyday services that require a short drive to access.
+The commercial life of the neighbourhood exists along Bloor Street West and Burnhamthorpe Road: functional strips with grocery stores, chain restaurants, pharmacies, and everyday services that require a short drive to access.
 Residents who want a proper restaurant district or independent coffee shop scene go elsewhere, typically to Bloor West Village, Islington Village, or further into the city.
+Because Markland Wood sits right on the Mississauga border, residents can also reach shopping, restaurants, and services in both Etobicoke and Mississauga within a few minutes, without leaving the immediate area.

 What the neighbourhood does have is genuine recreational infrastructure within reach.
-Centennial Park, immediately north along Burnhamthorpe Road, is one of Etobicoke's most significant parks: large enough for athletics, outdoor swimming, winter tobogganing, and cross-country skiing, and used year-round by Markland Wood families as the neighbourhood's effective backyard.
-The Etobicoke Creek trail provides off-road walking and cycling on the eastern edge.
+Centennial Park, north along Burnhamthorpe Road, is one of Etobicoke's most significant parks: large enough for sports fields, swimming, and winter tobogganing, and used year-round by Markland Wood families as the neighbourhood's effective backyard.
+The Etobicoke Creek trail provides off-road walking and cycling on the western edge.
 The sum of it is a lifestyle built around home, yard, park, and car access rather than urban walkability, and the buyers who choose Markland Wood knowingly are comfortable with that trade.

 Centennial Park (Etobicoke)

 A large multi-use park nearby to the north along Burnhamthorpe Road.
-Features include an outdoor swimming pool complex, athletics oval and track, soccer and baseball facilities, a toboggan hill used by neighbourhood families every winter, and cross-country ski trails when conditions allow.
-The park functions as the neighbourhood's primary shared recreation space and sees year-round use by Markland Wood residents.
+Features include a swimming pool, sports fields and athletics facilities, and a designated toboggan hill used by neighbourhood families in winter.
+The park is in the middle of a multi-year revitalization that is adding new recreation amenities.
+It functions as the neighbourhood's primary shared recreation space and sees year-round use by Markland Wood residents.

 Etobicoke Creek Trail

 An off-road trail running along the Etobicoke Creek on the western boundary of the neighbourhood.
-The trail connects south toward Lake Ontario and links into broader Etobicoke trail networks to the north.
+The trail connects south toward Lake Ontario and links into broader Etobicoke trail networks.
 A practical daily-use amenity for runners, cyclists, and dog walkers; accessed from several points along the western edge of the neighbourhood.

 Markland Wood Golf Club

-The private 18-hole golf club at the centre of the neighbourhood.
+The private 18-hole golf club at the centre of the neighbourhood (245 Markland Drive), established in 1964.
 Members-only access; the course is not open to public play or walking.
-For members, it provides a social and recreational infrastructure that is unusual in a residential neighbourhood.
-Membership costs and availability should be confirmed directly with the club; the waitlist has historically been active.
+For members, it provides social and recreational infrastructure that is unusual in a residential neighbourhood.
+Membership costs and availability should be confirmed directly with the club.

 Burnhamthorpe Road Commercial Strip

-The northern boundary of the neighbourhood along Burnhamthorpe Road provides practical shopping: grocery stores, Home Depot, chain restaurants, and everyday services within a 5-minute drive.
+Burnhamthorpe Road along the northern edge provides practical shopping: grocery stores, hardware, chain restaurants, and everyday services within a short drive.
 Not a dining destination, but functional for household needs.
-The strip transitions into more commercial uses as you move west past the neighbourhood boundaries.

 Bloor West Village (nearby)

-A 15 to 20 minute drive east on Bloor Street West brings residents to Bloor West Village, one of Toronto's strongest neighbourhood retail and dining strips.
+A drive east on Bloor Street West brings residents to Bloor West Village, one of Toronto's strongest neighbourhood retail and dining strips.
 The independent cafes, bakeries, and restaurants there provide the walkable village experience that Markland Wood itself does not offer.
-Many Markland Wood residents treat it as their effective "main street" for leisure errands.
+Many residents treat it as their effective "main street" for leisure errands.

 Hidden Gems